Cranwell Parish Church - Welcome

 MARRIAGE

-You are welcome to marry in church whatever your beliefs, whether or not you are christened and whether or not you regularly go to church.
-For such a special day, we offer a very special and beautiful place.
+You are welcome to marry in church whether or not you are baptised and whether or not you regularly go to church if you live in the Parish.
 We will do our best to help you plan a personal, meaningful, spiritual and beautiful church wedding.
 Please contact the priest-in-charge or the churchwardens.
-The Church of England website is also very useful so take a look at it:
+The Church of England website Your Church Wedding is a good place to begin.

 http://www.yourchurchwedding.org/